paulo-ferreira-mcif/benchmarkids/README.md

 ## Compiling

+I compiled the code using Netbeans.
+It's absolutely necessary, for the success of the compilation, to install the Wekaclassalgos library.
+This library, originally developed by Jason Brownlee, is available in github at

 ## Usage

 To use this application it is necessary to open the Windows command line (or, if using Linux, a shell or terminal) and change to the folder (directory) where the application distribution is located.